dobra-e/Pyber_Analysis/README.md

 The plot resulting from the analysis is below.
 ![Total Weekly Fares Plot](/analysis/Pyber_fare_summary.png)

 Consistent with the table above, the plot shows that urban cities produced the highest total fares each week.
-Across all city types, there is a spike in total fares in the last week of February.
+Across all city types, there is a spike in total fares in the third week of February.
 Rural cities had the least variability in total fares across the selected timeframe, while urban cities had the most.

 ## Summary
+Based on the analysis, the following recommendations are made to address disparities in ride-sharing between city types.
+1. Focus advertising and investment in urban cities to increase ridership.
+Urban cities have an excess of drivers that can accommodate an increase in riders.
+2. Increase the number of drivers in rural and suburban areas.
+These markets are likely taking longer rides meaning there may be longer wait times detering potential customers from using the service.
+3. Charge an increased rate per mile or minute for urban rides.
+This would increase the average fare per ride and help close the gap between the urban and suburban or rural markets.